tlevine/dada.pink/whom-to-email/index.md

 2. When I was looking at these graphs, I plotted names on the graph rather then just point.
 I have removed the names because I think a lot of these people would rather not have their names in a graph on my website.

+## Did it work?
+Intuitively, I think this system did exactly what I wanted.
+It found me people whom I hadn't emailed in a while, I emailed them, and I usually got very wonderful responses.
+I didn't deliberately track whom I was emailing based on this system, unfortunately, so I can't give particularly clear figures about what came of it.
+But here is what I remember.

+I sent several emails in based on this system, mostly in August 2014.
+Many went to people I had not seen in several years.
+About half (very approximately) of the people responded.
+The responses that I did get were usually rather long.

+## Do you want this?
+Several people have expressed interest in running this on their own email.
+Do you want to do that?
+This system is very specially designed for my own [email system](/!/computers/email/), so it is unlikely to be of much use to you.
+On the other hand, I could write something that you would be able to use.

+Would you like a list of people you haven't written to in a while and would likely like to write to again?
+If enough people say yes, I might really write this.